 The Ohio Petroleum Underground Storage Tank Release Compensation Board (“the Board”) consists of government and industry representatives and has the primary responsibility of administering the Petroleum Underground Storage Tank Financial Assurance Fund (“the Fund”).
 The Fund is a source of money derived from mandatory per-tank fees and is available to eligible underground storage tank owners for the reimbursement of petroleum release cleanup costs.

 The Board does not issue permits for tank removal, installation, or repair and does not supervise the clean up of releases.
 Instead, these things are done by the Bureau of Underground Storage Tank Regulations (BUSTR), an agency under the Ohio State Fire Marshal’s authority.

 Check out our public inquiry search page!

-Click here for a schedule of the 2023 calendar year’s Board meetings.
-Minutes from previous meetings are available on the Meetings page.
+The 2023 calendar year’s Board meeting schedule and minutes from previous meetings are available on the Meetings page.
 If you wish to be placed on an email list to receive information concerning the meetings, please email firstname.lastname@example.org or call 800-224-4659.

-At its November 30, 2022 meeting, the Board voted to amend the Board’s rule 3737-1-04 to address concerns raised by stakeholders regarding the issuance of a certificate of coverage for a newly installed underground storage tank system and the timeframe for transferring a certificate of coverage to a new responsible person.
+On July 1, 2023, an amendment to the Board’s rule 3737-1-04 will become effective.
+The amendment is to address concerns raised by stakeholders regarding the issuance of a certificate of coverage for a newly installed underground storage tank system and the timeframe for transferring a certificate of coverage to a new responsible person.

 Key Claim Filing Information